ISSN 2049-6559 (online)

-The De Morgan Journal is a part of a wider online forum and blog on mathematics education, hosted by the London Mathematical Society for the benefit of the mathematics community.
+The De Morgan Gazette is a part of a wider online forum and blog on mathematics education — The De Morgan Forum — hosted by the London Mathematical Society for the benefit of the mathematics community.
+It was previously published under the name of The De Morgan Journal and had ISSN 2049-6559.

 - to encourage academic mathematicians to reflect on current issues in education,